ffMathy/FluffySpoon.JavaScript.Testing.Faking/README.md

   divide(a: number, b: number) => a / b;
 }

-var realCalculator = new RealCalculator();
+const realCalculator = new RealCalculator();
-var fakeCalculator = Substitute.for<Calculator>();
+const fakeCalculator = Substitute.for<Calculator>();

-//let the subtract method always use the real method fakeCalculator.subtract(Arg.all()).mimicks(realCalculator.subtract);
+// let the subtract method always use the real method fakeCalculator.subtract(Arg.all()).mimicks(realCalculator.subtract);
-console.log(fakeCalculator.subtract(20, 10)); //prints 10
+console.log(fakeCalculator.subtract(20, 10)); // prints 10
-console.log(fakeCalculator.subtract(1, 2)); //prints -1
+console.log(fakeCalculator.subtract(1, 2)); // prints -1

-//for the add method, we only use the real method when the first arg is less than 10
+// for the add method, we only use the real method when the first arg is less than 10
-//else, we always return 1337
+// else, we always return 1337
 fakeCalculator.add(Arg.is(x < 10), Arg.any()).mimicks(realCalculator.add);
 fakeCalculator.add(Arg.is(x >= 10), Arg.any()).returns(1337);
-console.log(fakeCalculator.add(5, 100)); //prints 105 via real method
+console.log(fakeCalculator.add(5, 100)); // prints 105 via real method
-console.log(fakeCalculator.add(210, 7)); //prints 1337 via fake method
+console.log(fakeCalculator.add(210, 7)); // prints 1337 via fake method

-//for the divide method, we only use the real method for explicit arguments fakeCalculator.divide(10, 2).mimicks(realCalculator.divide);
+// for the divide method, we only use the real method for explicit arguments fakeCalculator.divide(10, 2).mimicks(realCalculator.divide);
 fakeCalculator.divide(Arg.all()).returns(1338);
-console.log(fakeCalculator.divide(10, 5)); //prints 5
+console.log(fakeCalculator.divide(10, 5)); // prints 5
-console.log(fakeCalculator.divide(9, 5)); //prints 1338
+console.log(fakeCalculator.divide(9, 5)); // prints 1338
 ```

 ## Throwing exceptions